PeterDrake/liber_pythonis/level_i/markdown/matplotlib.pyplot.md

 Without this, sometimes parts of the axis labels are cut off.

-There are two ways to display the graph:

-`plt.show()` displays the graph on your screen.

-`plt.savefig('filename.png')` saves the graph in a file called `filename.png`.
+Finally, `plt.savefig('filename.png')` saves the graph in a file called `filename.png`.
 Of course, you can change the name of the file.

 ## Multiple Plots